The

 Whatchubeensmokin?

-Every time George
+Every

-with this anti-American adolescent, inarticulate, freakass, cowboy-hat-wearing,
+got to do with this anti-American adolescent, inarticulate, freakass,

-ballot-eating zombie?
-If Congress hadn’t been so concerned
+cowboy-hat-wearing, ballot-eating zombie?
+If Congress hadn’t

-with paybacks and paychecks, George W. Bush would have been exiled.
+been so concerned with paybacks and paychecks, George W. Bush

 Instead, chest